boxycoin/boxycoinv3.1-docker/README.md

 ## System Requirements
 * Docker for Desktop (Mac OSX, WIN, linux)
+* Or any other installation capable of building docker images.

 ## Features:
 * Builds boxyd from source in Ubuntu 16.04 container.